Eva Lundqvist

-Eva Lundqvist (born 16 December 1944) is a Swedish former tennis player.
+Eva Lundqvist (born 16 December 1944) is a Swedish former tennis and squash player.

 A Federation Cup player for Sweden in 1966 and 1967, Lundqvist featured in a total of three ties, including a World Group 2nd round fixture against the United States, where she faced Billie Jean King in doubles.
 She was a doubles winner at the 1968 Swedish Open and reached the singles third round of the 1969 French Open.

+She was part of the Swedish team at the 1979 Women's World Team Squash Championships.

 Lundqvist, who adopted the name Wennerström after marriage, had a daughter named Nina who played professionally.